iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 We will review your PR as soon as possible.
 Thank you for contributing!

-## ENV variables

-- `GA_ID` – id of the Google Analytics counter.
-- `ANALYZE` - boolean prop to run webpack-analyzer
-- `SENTRY_DSN` - sentry dsn url for tracking errors

 ## Development environment

 We highly recommend running this web app locally to check documentation or blog changes before submitting them, and it's quite necessary when making changes to the website engine itself.
-Source code and content files need to be properly formatted as well, which is also ensured by the full setup below.
+Source code and content files need to be properly formatted and linted as well, which is also ensured by the full setup below.

 Make sure you have a recent LTS version of [Node.js](https://nodejs.org/en/) (`>=12.0.0`), and install [Yarn](https://yarnpkg.com/):